 Many children rely on school breakfast and lunch as their only meals of the day.
 When school is out for the summer, we can help fill the void.

 Job: Provide food for children in need.
-Our goal is to give one take home bag each week for 110 food insecure children through their local churches for eight weeks in June, July, and August for a total of 880 bags.
+Our goal is to give food insecure children one take home bag every week for eight weeks in June, July, and August.

-Commitment: Purchase any of the following and bring them to worship on Sundays, June 18 & 25.
-Donations can also be dropped off at the church office during the week between 9:00 a.m. and 3:00 p.m. (noon on Fridays):
+Commitment: Food donations are welcome throughout the summer.
+Donations can be brought to worship or dropped off at the church during the week between 9:00 a.m. and 3:00 p.m. (noon on Fridays).
+You may also shop our Amazon Wishlist.

-• Tuna, individual serving foil packages (no cans)
+• Chicken or tuna, individual serving foil packages (no cans)

 • Pop Tarts, individually wrapped